hongjiehuang/Web_Security_Week8/README.md

 Vulnerability #1: Username Enumeration

- * Steps: When login with a username that not in the database, the alert message is in plain text, and inspect the message, we will see it says "failed".
+ * Steps: When login with a username that is not in the database, the alert message is in plain text, and inspect the message, we will see it says "failed".
 But when we try to login using a given username that is in the database, the alert message appeared is bold, and inspect the message tells us "failure".
-This tells the hacker that what user name is in the database,therefore,green target has Username Enumeration Vulnerability.
+This tells the hacker what user name is in the database, therefore,green target has Username Enumeration Vulnerability.

  * GIF Walkthrough:
  <img src='green_1.gif' title='Session Hijacking/Fixation' width='' alt='' />